cwallacebailey/Project3_battleships_template/README.md

 ![First Turn](readme_images/first_turn.png)

 If a miss is made then the screen is updated with an "M" in a circle to make it clearer.
-If a hit is made then a skull and crossbone appears over the hit.
+If a hit is made then a skull and cross-bone appears over the hit.
 If the user makes a hit the text reads "direct hit, well done".
-If the computer makes a hit the text reads "One of our ships has been hit!": Note the skull and crossbone can be seen in the bottom of the screen shot below, coordinate 8, 1
+If the computer makes a hit the text reads "One of our ships has been hit!": Note the skull and cross-bone can be seen in the bottom of the screenshot below, coordinate 8, 1

 ![Computer hit](readme_images/computer_hit.png)

-If the user chooses coordinates they have already show at they are shown the warning below and asked to choose again:
+If the user chooses coordinates they have already used previously they are shown the warning below and asked to choose again:

 ![Shot before](readme_images/shot_before.png)